SyedJunaidAli1/Todothat/README.md

 - [x] Upcoming Page Reminder update automatically
 - [x] Completed Page
 - [x] Search Bar for Search btn
-- [] Search Bar loading thing i have to load tasks by click on tabs
 - [] My Projects with Dynamic Project
 - [x] Todo save with timezone
 - [x] display time in localtime zone of the user